Bone & Joint

 Glucosamine and chondroitin.
 These two supplements are from substances naturally found in healthy cartilage.
 Research suggests that glucosamine sulfate - alone or in combination with chondroitin sulfate - appears to relieve pain, improve joint mobility, and slow osteoarthritis-related damage to the joints.
 If you weigh between 120 and 200 pounds, take 1,500 mg of glucosamine and 1,200 mg of chondroitin daily and expect to wait up to two months to see results.
 These supplements may interact with drugs like diuretics and blood thinners, so let your doctor know that you're taking them.

 Natural anti-inflammatory compounds, including turmeric, ginger, and boswellia, may work as well as aspirin and ibuprofen for treating osteoarthritis.
 Follow package directions and give it at least two months to fully work.
 Ginger may thin the blood, so consult your doctor before taking it with other blood thinning drugs such as aspirin and Coumadin or with herbs such as ginkgo.

 SAMe.
 This naturally occurring molecule (S-adenosy-L-methioine) delivers sulfur to your cartilage, which helps build strong joints.
 Research suggests that SAMe may be as effective as drugs like aspirin and ibuprofen at relieving joint pain and improving function (Journal of Family Practice, May 2002).
 Take 400 mg twice a day for two weeks, then decrease to 200 mg twice a day thereafter.
 Choose enteric-coated products labeled "butanedisulfonate," which is the most stable form.

 Are you taking the right vitamins?
-Get your free personalized recommendation from Dr. Weil's Vitamin Advisor and find out.
+Get your free personalized recommendation from the Weil Vitamin Advisor and find out.

 Want to learn more about how to keep your bones and joints healthy?
 Join Dr. Weil on Healthy Aging today!